-Please completely and accurately fill out the ILL request form in Word format below.
+Please completely and accurately fill out the ILL request form.
 Clarity and detail will expedite the processing of your request.

 Please email completed forms to firstname.lastname@example.org.
 Completed print versions of the form can be submitted at the Law Library's Information Desk.

 Most requests are delayed or stopped for one of these reasons:

 Many items not available in the Law Library may be obtained through interlibrary loan (ILL).
 Law students, faculty, and staff should use the Law Library ILL service even if the material is not law-related.
 Items that will be requested from other libraries include loans or copies of material not owned by the Law Library or Cowles Library, items missing from the libraries’ collections, and copies of pages missing from library materials.